 - 15 minute Yellow Fish Curry

-Cashew Nut Chicken
+Chicken Cashew Nut

 Ingredients

-- 500 grams (1 pound) chicken thigh fillet, cut into 3cm chunks - (see note 1)
+- 500 grams chicken thigh fillet, cut into 3cm chunks - (see note 1)

 - 1 tablespoon soy sauce

-- 1 tablespoon Shaoxing wine
+- 1 tablespoon shaoxing wine

 - 1 tablespoon Rice Wine Vinegar - (see note 3)

-- 1 tablespoon Cornflour/cornstarch
+- 1 tablespoon cornflour/cornstarch

-- ¼ cup Chicken Stock or water
+- ¼ cup chicken Stock or water

 Instructions

-- Heat a wok on high.
-Once hot, drizzle half the oil around the sides of the wok, so it drips down to the centre.
-Add the garlic and ginger and stirfry for 1 minute, or until fragrant.
+- Add Garlic, Ginger and Cook Chicken: Heat a large wok on high.
+Once hot, drizzle a little of the 2 tablespoons vegetable oil around the sides of the wok, so it drips down to the centre.
+Add 1 tablespoon grated ginger and 1 tablespoon crushed garlic and stirfry for 1 minute, or until fragrant.
+Add500 grams chicken thigh fillet, cut into 3cm chunks to the wok, and toss through the garlic and ginger, until chicken is just cooked and beginning to colour.
+Remove chicken from wok, onto a separate plate.

 Notes

 - Chicken Thigh: make sure to trim any excess fat off the chicken thighs as you chop them into 3cm chunks.
 Make sure not to cut it too small as it will dry out.
+You can also use chicken breast if you prefer - it will cook quicker.

 - Shaoxing wine: this is also known as Chinese Cooking Wine.
 If unable to find, you can substitute with cooking Sake, or a dry sherry in the same quantity.
 If unable to consume alcohol, leave out from recipe.
 At a pinch, if you happen to have a bottle of dry white wine opened, you could use that.